Reaching a financial settlement when you divorce

 A 50/50 split may not be advisable depending on whether a party needs income or capital to move on with their life.
-If one party will take on more of the child care duties this might influence the division of assets too.
-If a judge is called upon to make a decision, they will look at all of the circumstances and consider all of the matrimonial assets.
+If one party will take on more of the childcare duties this might influence the division of assets too.
+If a judge is called upon to decide, they will look at all of the circumstances and consider all of the matrimonial assets.

 What more should I consider in reaching a financial settlement?

 It is common to have concerns about issues such as: